• Contact us

 When we tested the effects of IL-Azone on the backs of rabbits (irritation) and the skin of pig ears (permeability), we found that it was less irritating to the skin than Azone.
 In terms of permeability, when IL-Azone was added to white petrolatum, it was found to have a greater absorption promoting effect than Azone.
 Furthermore, the inability to use water in the formulation was an issue in expanding the range of applications of IL-Azone, but by using white petrolatum, it was possible to formulate the formulation without using water.
 It was also successful.

-Assistant Professor Oshisaka has also achieved results in research on increasing the stability and permeability of ascorbic acid (vitamin C, VC), which has antioxidant effects and suppresses melanin production in the skin, by converting it into an ionic liquid.
-Applications in the beauty field are expected.
+Assistant Professor Osasaka has also achieved results in Research into increasing the stability and permeability of ascorbic acid (vitamin C, VC), which has antioxidant properties and suppresses melanin production in the skin, by converting it into an ionic liquid, which is expected to have applications in the medical and beauty fields.